-1. Worship of Shakti.
-Goddess Shakti is the main deity of Ashokastami Festival and this day is devoted to the worship of the divine goddess.
+Goddess Shakti is the main deity of the Ashokastami Festival and this day is devoted to the worship of the divine goddess.
 Many devotees seek her blessings to lead a prosperous and happy life.

-2. Orissa Rath Yatra.
-Since Ashokastami Festival is centred around Lord Lingaraj, on this day, Lord Lingaraj’s representative deity, Chandrashekhar, is taken out on a decorated chariot, which is taken to the Rameswara Temple.
+Since Ashokastami Festival is centered around Lord Lingaraj, on this day, Lord Lingaraj’s representative deity, Chandrashekhar, is taken out on a decorated chariot, which is taken to the Rameswara Temple.
 Thousands of devotees from all over India come here to witness the grand event.
 This rath yatra is a very popular event in Orissa.

-3. Religious fairs.
-A number of fairs are held on the event.
-The Ashokastami Festival is organised at Unakoti Tirtha of Kailashahar, Tripura.
-People also offer special pujas to engraved gods images on rocks.
-People not only from Orrisa but also from neighbourhood states attend the Ashoka Ashtami Fair.
+A number of fairs are held at the event.
+The Ashokastami Festival is organized at Unakoti Tirtha of Kailashahar, Tripura.
+People also offer special pujas to engraved gods' images on rocks.
+People not only from Orrisa but also from neighborhood states attend the Ashoka Ashtami Fair.